 It is not much different to do a Backdoor Roth IRA at Fidelity than it is at Vanguard, Charles Schwab, or anywhere else.
 The first step, of course, is making sure you have both a traditional IRA and a Roth IRA at Fidelity.
-It should only take a few minutes to open those up.
+It should only take a few minutes to open those.
 Start with the traditional IRA.

 Step 1: Contribute to Fidelity Traditional IRA

-First, log into Fidelity.
-Then click on “Open an Account” at the top.
+First, log in to Fidelity.
+Then, click on “Open an account” at the top.

 Open an account at Fidelity